Austenasia: History

-Jonathan then became emperor after Declan abdicated in January 2013 for personal reasons, and began a program of expansion which has seen people from across the world join the micronation by claiming properties which they live in or regularly visit.
+Jonathan then became emperor after Declan abdicated in January 2013 for personal reasons, and began a program of expansion, which has seen people from across the world join the micronation by claiming properties which they live in or regularly visit.
 In April 2024, Jonathan withdrew from a leadership position, handing over responsibility for running the micronation to a Prince Regent, Aggelos I.

-The micronation has been featured in several local and international publications, and has a certain amount of fame within Carshalton as being a local "quirk".
+The micronation has been featured in several local and international publications, and has a certain amount of fame in Carshalton as a local "quirk".

-The micronation produced and sold commemorative coins in 2018 in celebration of its tenth anniversary.
+The micronation produced and sold commemorative coins in 2018 to celebrate its tenth anniversary.

 Geography

 Austenasia claims several properties around the world, variously classified as "cities", "towns", "territories" or "crown dependencies".
 Wrythe, the micronation's capital city, consists of a suburban house in the London Borough of Sutton.
 Several other British houses are also claimed, and other territorial claims include part of a university campus in Australia and a holiday home in the Hebrides.
 The micronation also has claims in the United States, Turkey, India, Algeria, Poland and other nations.